 Where is Hip Pain Felt?

-Hip pain can be felt deep into the hip joint but can also refer into your buttock, groin and sometimes down the front of your thigh.
-These pain referrals are similiar to lower back pain it is therefore important to gain a diagnosis to establish the cause of your symptoms.
+It can be felt deep into the hip joint but can also refer into your buttock, groin and sometimes down the front of your thigh.
+Pain referrals are common to your groin pain and are similar to lower back pain.
+Therefore important to gain a diagnosis from our London Osteopath to establish the cause of your symptoms.

 What Causes Hip Pain?